pivotal/docs-tas-adapter/troubleshooting.md

 #### Troubleshooting Steps/Potential Solutions
 1. To debug the application's code, check the [application logs](#cfapp-logs)
 1. To debug applications that fail to be scheduled, check the [Kubernetes System Logs](#system-events) and the [StatefulSet](#system-object-types) status in the CFSpace namespace.
 1. Walk through the list of [run app object types](#system-object-types) and check if any objects are missing.
-For any missing objects, check the logs of the [TAP](#tap-logs) or [Application Service Adapter](#application-logs) component listed in the "Created By" column to see if there are any error messages.
+For any missing objects, check the logs of the [Tanzu Application Platform](#tap-logs) or [Application Service Adapter](#application-logs) component listed in the "Created By" column to see if there are any error messages.
 1. If the component listed in the "Created By" column does not have any helpful error messages, identify the previous object in the run app chain and check the logs of the component listed in the "Reconciled By" column to see if there are any error messages.

 ### Deployed apps fail to become routable